EVO Smart Console: EVO 2

 Two different kinds of display output were supported.
 An "AV Multi Out" port, supported composite video, S-Video (NTSC consoles only).
 An HDMI out port, supported six-channel PCM linear output through HDMI.
 Resolutions supported included 1080p, 1080i, 720p, 480p, or 480i, standard 4:3 and 16:9 anamorphic widescreen.

 EVO 2 DX

 The system was powered by an undisclosed "quad-core Opteron & Phenom" CPU, working in conjunction with a DirectX 10.1 compatible Integrated ATI Radeon HD 4200.
 The underlying system made use of an AMD 785G chipset as well as a SB750 chipset.

-Internally the system has 4 x SATA II ports capable of 3Gbit/s with support for RAID 0,1,5,10 through AMD RAIDXpert.
+Internally the system has 4 x SATA II ports capable of 3 Gbit/s with support for RAID 0,1,5,10 through AMD RAIDXpert.
 For external storage the system has two eSATA ports.
-Networking is handled by Realtek PCI-Express based gigabit Ethernet port.
+Networking is handled by Realtek PCI-Express based Gigabit Ethernet port.

 Video output ports include HDMI 1.3, VGA, and DVI-D. Audio is handled by an Integrated ALC662 6-CH HD audio.